Structure and Management Structure and Management

 www.piu.rs

-These implementing structures have complete ownership of their Country Housing Projects.
-They have prepared detailed feasibility reports outlining their comprehensive implementation plans for the overall duration of the RHP.
-Likewise, the RHP implementing institutions in each Partner Country define their Technical Assistance needs on a yearly basis, in close coordination with the CEB.
+These implementing structures had complete ownership of their Country Housing Projects.
+They prepared detailed feasibility reports outlining their comprehensive implementation plans for the overall duration of the RHP.
+Likewise, the RHP implementing institutions in each Partner Country defined their Technical Assistance needs on a yearly basis, in close coordination with the CEB.

 Establishment and verification of the implementing structures

-RHP implementing structures in the Partner Countries were established and operational in 2013.
-CEB regularly verifies the systems, policies and practices that the Partner Countries’ PIUs and Lead Institutions use to implement the respective Country Housing Projects, in order to strengthen these institutions where necessary, and to ensure that they have the required resources and procedures in place.
+The RHP implementing structures in the Partner Countries were established and operational in 2013.
+The CEB regularly verified the systems, policies and practices that the Partner Countries’ PIUs and Lead Institutions used to implement the respective Country Housing Projects, in order to strengthen these institutions where necessary, and to ensure that the required resources and procedures were in place.
 This verification process resulted in a series of requirements in the areas of structure, functional competencies and implementation capacity, including financial management and accounting, procurement, risk management, reporting and monitoring, which had to be fulfilled prior to the disbursement of any grants.

 International Stakeholders

-RHP is primarily a donor funded programme.
-However, the Partner Countries also participate with national contributions.
-The RHP is supported by the European Commission as its main Donor, with a total commitment of EUR 238 million.
-Most of these funds are disbursed as investment grants for the Country Housing Projects.
-However, the contribution from the European Commission is also used to fund, inter alia, the Technical Assistance, the financial support to Partner Country implementing structures as well as part of the CEB’s RHP management costs.
-Other Donors include the USA, Germany, Norway, Switzerland, Italy, Denmark, Türkiye, Luxembourg, Spain, Cyprus, Czech Republic, Hungary, Romania and Slovak Republic.
-RHP Donors also closely monitor the progress of the RHP, in particular within the framework of the Technical Committee.
+The RHP was primarily a donor funded programme.
+However, the Partner Countries also participated with national contributions.
+The RHP was supported by the European Commission as its main Donor, with a total commitment of EUR 238 million.
+Most of these funds were disbursed as investment grants for the Country Housing Projects.
+However, the contribution from the European Commission was also used to fund, inter alia, the Technical Assistance, the financial support to Partner Country implementing structures, as well as part of the CEB’s RHP management costs.
+Other Donors included the USA, Germany, Norway, Switzerland, Italy, Denmark, Türkiye, Luxembourg, Spain, Cyprus, Czech Republic, Hungary, Romania and Slovak Republic.
+The RHP Donors also closely monitored the progress of the RHP, in particular within the framework of the Technical Committee.

-UNHCR and the OSCE have been tasked with helping to identify eligible beneficiaries, monitoring their selection and receipt of adequate protection.
-As such, these institutions play a crucial role in ensuring that the RHP effectively provides sustainable housing solutions to those refugees and displaced persons most in need.
-Finally, the European Commission, UNHCR and the OSCE also facilitate operational coordination between all stakeholders by participating in the Regional Coordination Forum.
+UNHCR and the OSCE were tasked with helping to identify eligible beneficiaries, monitoring their selection and receipt of adequate protection.
+As such, these institutions played a crucial role in ensuring that the RHP effectively provided sustainable housing solutions to those refugees and displaced persons most in need.
+Finally, the European Commission, UNHCR and the OSCE also facilitated operational coordination between all stakeholders by participating in the Regional Coordination Forum.

-The CEB’s role within the framework of the RHP is threefold:
+The CEB’s role within the framework of the RHP was threefold:

-Fund Manager: The CEB is responsible for managing the Regional Housing Programme Fund ("RHP Fund"), which holds contributions from Donors in favour of the RHP.
-This role mainly entails managing the contributions received from Donors, providing administrative support to the RHP Fund’s governance bodies and reporting on activities undertaken.
+Fund Manager: The CEB was responsible for managing the Regional Housing Programme Fund ("RHP Fund"), which held contributions from Donors in favour of the RHP.
+This role mainly entailed managing the contributions received from Donors, providing administrative support to the RHP Fund’s governance bodies and reporting on activities undertaken.

-Finance Institution: The CEB assists the Partner Countries in preparing and implementing their Country Housing Projects, including pre-appraising grant requests, disbursing grants as well as monitoring the implementation of Country Housing Projects and the use of grants disbursed from RHP Fund resources to the Partner Countries.
-As part of this role, the CEB also supervises the Technical Assistance, funded by the European Commission, that is being provided to the Partner Countries by consultants.
+Finance Institution: The CEB assisted the Partner Countries in preparing and implementing their Country Housing Projects, including pre-appraising grant requests, disbursing grants as well as monitoring the implementation of Country Housing Projects and the use of grants disbursed from RHP Fund resources to the Partner Countries.
+As part of this role, the CEB also supervised the Technical Assistance, funded by the European Commission, that was provided to the Partner Countries by consultants.

-RHP Secretariat: The CEB facilitates coordination and communication between the Partner Countries, the Donors, other international stakeholders and itself, during RHP preparation and implementation phases.
-This role entails providing administrative support to the RHP and the RHP Fund organs as well as ensuring that the RHP receives appropriate visibility.
+RHP Secretariat: The CEB facilitated coordination and communication between the Partner Countries, the Donors, other international stakeholders and itself, during RHP preparation and implementation phases.
+This role entailed providing administrative support to the RHP and the RHP Fund organs as well as ensuring that the RHP received appropriate visibility.

 Technical Assistance

-Support to the Partner Countries is offered through in-country resident Technical Assistance which is embedded within the implementing institutions and is supervised and managed by the CEB.
-This Technical Assistance is designed to be frontloaded, which entails a progressive reduction over time as the institutions are able to fill in resource and capacity gaps.
-The Guiding Principles followed by the CEB in the management of the Technical Assistance are:
+Support to the Partner Countries was offered through in-country resident Technical Assistance which was embedded within the implementing institutions and was supervised and managed by the CEB.
+The Guiding Principles followed by the CEB in the management of the Technical Assistance were:

-Results-oriented: Technical Assistance is organised according to Work Packages (WP).
-Each WP is composed of a set of activities aimed to achieve specific results with clearly defined outputs.
-The activities are divided into Country WPs, which define and outline the support identified by the Lead Institutions and the PIUs in order to effectively carry out sub-project implementation and Thematic WPs, which concern the needs related to the production of operational and implementation manuals and standardised documents to assist the PCs with sub-project planning, implementation, monitoring and reporting.
-This area of work also includes support to Partner Countries in financial management and accounting.
+Results-oriented: Technical Assistance was organised according to Work Packages (WP).
+Each WP was composed of a set of activities aimed to achieve specific results with clearly defined outputs.
+The activities were divided into Country WPs, which defined and outlined the support identified by the Lead Institutions and the PIUs in order to effectively carry out sub-project implementation and Thematic WPs, which concerned the needs related to the production of operational and implementation manuals and standardised documents to assist the PCs with sub-project planning, implementation, monitoring and reporting.
+This area of work also included support to Partner Countries in financial management and accounting.

-Demand-driven and tailor-made: Given that the scope of each Country Housing Project - as well as the capacities of the institutions tasked with their implementation - vary from country to country, this approach ensures that the Technical Assistance takes into account the needs and specificities of each Partner Country.
-In order to ensure this, the Partner Countries are asked to draft Terms of Reference covering a period of 6-12 months, detailing their estimated support needs.
+Demand-driven and tailor-made: Given that the scope of each Country Housing Project - as well as the capacities of the institutions tasked with their implementation - varied from country to country, this approach ensured that the Technical Assistance took into account the needs and specificities of each Partner Country.
+In order to ensure this, the Partner Countries were asked to draft Terms of Reference covering a period of 6-12 months, detailing their estimated support needs.

-Partner Countries’ ownership: The CEB strives to reinforce the local ownership of the RHP by the Partner Countries as one of the key factors that will ensure commitment and sustainability of the RHP.
-One of the efforts in facilitating this process is to ensure the participatory approach of the Partner Countries in the identification and implementation of the TA designed to build their capacities for RHP implementation.
+Partner Countries’ ownership: The CEB strove to reinforce the local ownership of the RHP by the Partner Countries as one of the key factors that would ensure commitment to and the sustainability of the RHP.
+One of the efforts in facilitating this process was to ensure the participatory approach of the Partner Countries in the identification and implementation of the TA designed to build their capacities for RHP implementation.

 GOVERNANCE

 In 2012, the CEB, in cooperation with other RHP stakeholders, established an effective governance and coordination structure for the RHP and the RHP Fund.
-This structure is meant to foster three principles that are key to the success of the RHP:
+This structure was intended to foster three principles that were key to the success of the RHP:

 • high stakeholder ownership